-Located in northwestern Saskatchewan, the Chippewa Treaty 11 Reservation settlement of Canoe Narrows which is also known as Canoe Lake, has a population of 943 according to the 2011 census.
+Located in northwestern Saskatchewan, this Ojibway Treaty 5 Reservation settlement of Canoe Narrows, which is also known as Canoe Lake, has a population of 943 according to the 2011 census.
 The community has 235 housing units and an average household size of 4.0 persons per housing unit.
-Around 445 continue to speak Anishinabe at Canoe Narrows.
-In Anishinabe, Canoe Narrows and Canoe Lake, would be pronounced as Chi-mun Ah-gas-sa and Chi-mun Shi-bo-ga-ma.
-The village is situated along the shores of Canoe Lake.
-Below are links to pictures of the Chippewa Treaty 11 Reservation settlement of Canoe Narrows.
+Around 445 continue to speak Ojibway (Cree Dialect of Ojibway) at Canoe Narrows.
+In Ojibway, Canoe Narrows and Canoe Lake, would be pronounced as Chi-maan Ah-gas-stan & Ga-mi Chi-maan.
+The village is situated along the shores of Canoe Lake, Saskatchewan.
+Below are links to pictures of the Ojibway Treaty 5 Reservation settlement of Canoe Narrows.